Rajani-Meet/CodeForge-Hub/README.md

 npm run build
 npm run start
 ```
-*If you decide to containerize the backend itself, ensure you bind the Docker socket using `-v /var/run/docker.sock:/var/run/docker.sock` to give Dockerode permissions.*
+*If you decide to containerize the backend itself on EC2, ensure you bind the Docker socket using `-v /var/run/docker.sock:/var/run/docker.sock` to give Dockerode permissions.*

-### 4. Reverse Proxy Mapping
+### 5. Reverse Proxy Mapping

-Use an NGINX or Caddy reverse proxy to expose your services on port 80/443:
+Use an NGINX or Caddy reverse proxy (or AWS ALB) to expose your services on port 80/443:
 - Route `yourdomain.com` -> `localhost:3000` (Landing Page)
 - Route `app.yourdomain.com` -> `localhost:4000` (Frontend)
 - Route `api.yourdomain.com` -> `localhost:4001` (Backend)

-*Note: Ensure WebSocket support is enabled on the proxy for both the Next.js HMR (dev) and Socket.io / Yjs (production).*
+*Note: Ensure WebSocket support is enabled on the proxy/ALB for both the Next.js HMR (dev) and Socket.io / Yjs (production).*